simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2025 Jan 04 0030 UTC
+:Issued: 2025 Jan 05 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 5 (NOAA Scale
-Scale levels).
-The greatest expected 3 hr Kp for Jan 04-Jan 06 2025 is 4.67 (NOAA Scale
 G1).
+The greatest expected 3 hr Kp for Jan 05-Jan 07 2025 is 4.67 (NOAA Scale
+G1).

-NOAA Kp index breakdown Jan 04-Jan 06 2025
+NOAA Kp index breakdown Jan 05-Jan 07 2025

-             Jan 04       Jan 05       Jan 06
+             Jan 05       Jan 06       Jan 07
-00-03UT       1.33         3.00         3.00
+00-03UT       4.33         3.00         2.67
-03-06UT       1.33         4.67 (G1)    3.67
+03-06UT       4.67 (G1)    3.67         2.33
-06-09UT       2.33         4.00         2.67
+06-09UT       4.67 (G1)    2.67         2.00
-09-12UT       3.67         3.33         2.33
+09-12UT       3.33         2.33         2.33
-12-15UT       4.67 (G1)    2.67         2.00
+12-15UT       2.67         2.00         1.33
-15-18UT       4.00         2.33         2.33
+15-18UT       2.33         2.33         2.00
-18-21UT       3.67         2.67         2.67
+18-21UT       3.67         2.67         2.00
-21-00UT       3.33         3.00         2.67
+21-00UT       4.00         2.67         2.33

-Rationale: G1 (Minor) geomagnetic storming is likely 04-05 Jan, first
+Rationale: Isolated periods of G1 (Minor) geomagnetic storming are
-due to possible glancing CME effects from an event that left the Sun on
+expected on 05 Jan, first due to lingering CME effects, then to positive
-01 Jan and then to recurrent, positive polarity CH HSS effects.
+polarity CH HSS effects.
+More ambient conditions are likely on 05-06 Jan
+as CH HSS influence persists.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
-below S-scale storm level thresholds.
+above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 04-Jan 06 2025
+Solar Radiation Storm Forecast for Jan 05-Jan 07 2025

-              Jan 04  Jan 05  Jan 06
+              Jan 05  Jan 06  Jan 07
-S1 or greater   10%     10%     10%
+S1 or greater   99%     25%     10%

-Rationale: A slight chance for an S1 (Minor) solar radiation storm event
+Rationale: S1 (Minor) or greater solar radiation storms are currently
-will persist through 06 Jan given the current total disk potential and
-as AR 3939 approaches the western limb.
+observed at the 10 MeV threshold.
+Radiation storms are expected to
+continue into 05 Jan and decay to a chance on 06 Jan and a slight chance
+on 07 Jan.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R3 levels were observed over the past 24
 hours.
-The largest was at Jan 03 2025 1139 UTC.
+The largest was at Jan 04 2025 1248 UTC.

-Radio Blackout Forecast for Jan 04-Jan 06 2025
+Radio Blackout Forecast for Jan 05-Jan 07 2025

-              Jan 04        Jan 05        Jan 06
+              Jan 05        Jan 06        Jan 07
-R1-R2           55%           55%           55%
+R1-R2           75%           75%           75%
-R3 or greater   15%           15%           10%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with a
-activity are likely and a slight chance for R3 (Strong) radio blackouts,
+chance for an isolated R3 (Strong) event, through 07 Jan as M-flares
-exists through 06 Jan.
+continue and Region 3947 continues to evolve.

 ```